CSCfi/csc-user-guide/docs/apps/arcgis.md

-## ArcGIS
+# ArcGIS

-### Description

-[ArcGIS software] covers a very wide range of sophisticated GIS (Geographic Information System) tools.
+[ArcGIS software] covers a wide range of sophisticated GIS (Geographic Information System) tools.
 It can be used in desktop, server, web and mobile environments.

 CSC organizes ArcGIS software consortium for Finnish universities and universities of applied sciences.
 The members of current consortium are listed at the end of this page.
-If interested in joining a consortium, please contact CSC.

-ArcGIS may be used for teaching, research or in limited amounts for administrative work.
-Use for commercial purposes is forbidden.
-Software may be installed to the computers of the consortium member university and computers of personnel and students and may be used at home or during field work according to the user terms.
-The more detailed terms of use can be found from [ArcGIS site license agreement](../img/ArcGIS_education_Institution_terms_and_conditions_2020-2022.pdf).

 To the members of ArcGIS software consortium these products are available (for details see the license agreement Appendix A):

 -   ArcGIS Online
--   ArcGIS Desktop and Pro
+-   ArcGIS Pro and Desktop.
 -   ArcGIS Enterprise
 -   Esri CityEngine
 -   ArcPad